CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 The CCTS dimension — why India’s domestic carbon market matters for CBAM

-India’s Carbon Credit Trading Scheme covers 253 obligated entities in the iron and steel sector, with compliance starting in 2025-26 based on a 2023-24 baseline.
+India’s Carbon Credit Trading Scheme includes the iron and steel sector within its nine-sector framework.
+However, as of early 2026, final GHG emission intensity targets for iron and steel are still pending notification from the Bureau of Energy Efficiency — meaning active compliance obligations for steel producers are not yet in force, though the framework and baseline year (2023-24) are established.
 This matters for CBAM for a reason that is frequently overlooked: the CBAM regulation explicitly allows a carbon price already paid in the country of origin to be deducted from the certificate obligation in the EU.

 If India’s CCTS is developed to a sufficient standard and recognised by the European Commission as an equivalent carbon pricing mechanism, Indian steel exporters could use their domestic CCTS carbon costs to offset part of their CBAM obligation — keeping that revenue within India rather than surrendering it to EU national authorities.
 CSEP research estimates this could be worth approximately 1% of GDP by 2030.
 The development of a credible, robust domestic carbon market is therefore not just a domestic climate policy question for the steel sector — it is a direct financial interest that reduces the net CBAM burden on every tonne of steel exported to Europe.

-The current CCTS framework for steel sets Greenhouse Gas Emission Intensity (GEI) targets for obligated entities.
-Early movers who achieve lower emission intensities do not just avoid CBAM costs — they generate tradable credits in India’s domestic carbon market that can be sold to under-performers, creating a direct financial return on decarbonisation investment.
+Once the CCTS framework for steel is operationalised with notified targets, early movers who achieve lower emission intensities will not just avoid CBAM costs — they will generate tradable credits in India’s domestic carbon market that can be sold to under-performers, creating a direct financial return on decarbonisation investment.
 As CO2 AI notes, companies that achieve lower emission intensity before the market fully operationalises are positioned to monetise that performance twice: once through avoided CBAM costs at the EU border and once through credit sales in the domestic CCTS.

 India’s Green Steel Taxonomy — the compliance framework